Scope and Working Groups

 2- Working group 'Advanced multi-criteria applications in manufacturing and logistics'

-Chairs: Prof. Lyes Benyoucef, Dr. Aguirre Hernan and Prof. Farouk Yalaoui
+Chairs: Prof. Lyes Benyoucef, Prof. Farouk Yalaoui

 3- Working group ' Design and modelling of flexible and reconfigurable manufacturing systems'